labscript-suite/labscript-devices/docs/source/devices/AD9959DDSSweeper.rst

     stop(1)

-An example connection table that uses the PrawnBlaster and sweeper with an external, 100 MHz clock and pll multiplier of 5:
+An example connection table that uses the PrawnBlaster and sweeper with three dynamic channels, an external, 100 MHz clock and pll multiplier of 5:

 .. code-block:: python